jamielgbr/MelonTranslate/README.md

 - **Immersive page translation** — translate full pages inline while preserving layout.
 - **Select-to-translate** — highlight text to translate, compare, copy, or read aloud.
 - **Input translation button** — translate text fields in place.
 - **Bilingual video subtitles** — show translated subtitles alongside the original, with learning annotations and hover word lookup.
+By using surrounding subtitle context and Topic Sensing, MelonTranslate can produce more accurate translations than similar tools on the same model.
 - **Multiple providers** — use OpenAI, Anthropic, Gemini, DeepSeek, Groq, Google Translate, or any OpenAI-compatible provider.

 ---